Racial pay gap in the United States: Asian

 In 2009, the median income for Asian males was $37,330, compared to the median income for non-Hispanic white males of $36,785.

 In 2015, Asian American men were the highest earning racial group at $24/hour.
 Asian American men earned 117% as much as white American men ($21/hour) and have been out earning their white Americans counterparts since about 2000.
 Similarly, in 2015 Asian American women earned 106% as much as white American women.

 However, not all Asian groups in the United States have such high wages; certain Asian groups have fared better than others in the United States labor market.
 East Asians from Hong Kong, Taiwan, China, Japan, and Korea have higher median wages and household income than Southeast Asian refugees from Laos and Vietnam, though all these groups still have median income above non-Hispanic whites.
 Cambodians and Hmong, on the other hand, do not, though their median income is still quite close to the national average and above that of blacks and Hispanics.

-Indian Americans currently have the highest median household income of any ethnic group in the United States, while Bhutanese Americans have the lowest.
+Some Asians including Mongolians, Vietnamese, Cambodians, Laotians, Filipinos, Pakistani, Bangladeshi, Nepalese as well as Hmong Americans had lower per capita incomes then all Asians as well as significantly lower personal earnings.
+Taiwanese, Asian Indian, Chinese and Japanese had the highest per capita incomes.